kdrtech/KHQRService/README.md

 <img src="./public/tutorials/images/khqr-sample.png" alt="Sample KHQR" width="300"/>

+---

+## Here how to configuration
+- Register account with Bakong Open API for personal user. <a href="https://marketplace.visualstudio.com/items?itemName=Levampire.Buttur" target="_blank">link</a>

 ## License
 You are free to use, modify, and distribute this software in accordance with the following terms: